Pegrume88/star-wars-quiz/README.md

 ## Future Features
 * Options of different difficulties to choose from.
-* A choice on if you want choose the light or the dark side quiz
+* A choice on if you want choose the light or the dark side quiz.
-* An option to log and store high scores with a username
+* An option to log and store high scores with a username.